DallanQ/dominion/QA.md

 > What happens if I choose to let the possessed player play their Strategist card on my behalf?

-When you possess another player in Dominion, remember:
+When you possess another player in Dominion, the following occurs:

 - The possessed player plays their cards, but you make the decisions.
 - Cards they gain go into your discard pile, and cards they trash return to them in the cleanup phase.
 - If they play an attack card, you will be attacked.
 - If their only action card isn't beneficial for you, it may not matter whether it gets played.
-- If playing the card has negative effects for you or benefits them, it might be better not to make them play it.
+- If playing the card has negative effects for you or benefits them, it might be better to choose not to play it.

-I hope this clarifies how Possession works!

 [trash-your-hand-all-at-once](https://boardgamegeek.com/thread/2625868/trash-your-hand-all-at-once)